deathbychocolate/webServer/README.md

 Steps:
-1)Enter: make      //in order to create the sws 2)Enter: make run(rr|sjf|mlfq)  //to run the sws or sjf or mlfq minus the brackets in background 3)Results will be output to test.#.(R|S|M).txt for your observation 4)Test description files will be found in the descriptions folder 5)Tests folder holder the files of size 1kb to 128kbs that the test#.in reference
+1)Enter: make      //in order to create the sws 2)Enter: make run  //to run the sws & sjf & mlfq one after the other 3)Results will be output to test.#.(R|S|M).outt for your observation in the tests/out folder 4)Test description files will be found in the tests/descriptions folder test.#.txt 5)Tests/files folder holder the files of size 1kb to 128kbs that the test#.in reference 6)tests/In will hold the test#.in